smknstd/modern-php-cheatsheet/README.md

 $a = myFunction(); // TypeError: myFunction(): Return value must be of type string, null returned
 ```

-You can make a type hint explicitly nullable:
+You can make a type declaration explicitly nullable:

 ```php
 function myFunction(?string $param) {